-In 2017 we broke into the international arena with Wallin' for the first time with the exchange project 'Graffit Goldrush'.
 Graffiti Goldrush 2017 is a graffiti exchange project between Ghent and Lisbon.
-Some of our local artists went to Loures to paint a mural, and vice versa.
-We wanted to give local artists the opportunity to paint a mural abroad, in order to attract international interest.
+Some of our local artists went to Loures to apply a mural, and vice versa.
+In this way, we wanted to give local artists the opportunity to apply a mural abroad, with a view to gaining international interest.

-In Portugal, we found a structural partner in the organisation of Loures Arte Publica.
-They had managed to create 100+ murals in 3 years in one of the roughest neighbourhoods of the province.
-The aim of this project is to upgrade the social housing company and improve the image of the neighbourhood.
+In Portugal, we found a structural partner in the organization of Loures Arte Publica.
+The aim of this project is to upgrade the social housing society and improve the image of the neighborhood.

-In Belgium, we joined the Ghent street art festival 'Sorry, Not Sorry'.
-By doing so, we wanted to contribute to the profiling of the City of Ghent as an open-minded art city that welcomes and embraces talent from all over the world.
+In Belgium we joined the Ghent street art festival 'Sorry, Not Sorry'.
+With this we wanted to contribute to the profile of the City of Ghent as an open-minded art city that welcomes and embraces talent from all over the world.

-We were looking for artists who were in an important phase of their career and developed their own style.
+We were looking for artists who were in an important phase of their career and who were developing their own style.
 For the Belgian delegation we invited A Squid Called Sebastian, Cee Pil and Solid.
-From Portugal we received the artists Marianna PTCS, Violant and Nuno Viegas. (photos in that order)
+From Portugal we received the artists Marianna PTCS, Violant and Nuno Viegas.

-The whole project was shown in a documentary, filmed and edited by videographer Fausto Fazzari.
-We spoke with the local government in both cities to hear their vision behind the initiatives.
+The entire project was portrayed in a documentary, filmed and edited by videographer Fausto Fazzari.
+We spoke with local government in both cities to hear their vision behind the initiatives.
 We also did interviews with the artists involved to get an idea of what drives them as artists.
-Watch the video here!

-Once back in Belgium, we wanted to transfer the concept of Loures Arte Publica to a similar neighborhood in our city, namely New Ghent.
-This later developed into the project The Goldmine, which will be specified on our website very soon!
+Back in Belgium, we wanted to transfer the concept of Loures Arte Publica to a similar neighborhood in our city, New Ghent.
+This later developed into the project The Goldmine.